Page speed is an important aspect of SEO.

 Page Speed Concepts

-There are several concepts that are important to understand when it comes to page speed.
+Several concepts are important to understand when it comes to page speed.

 These include: